The following information will facilitate your progression through Saint Louis University's B.S.N. to D.N.P. program.

 All students in the BSN-DNP program have the following additional costs:

-- Testing costs by Proctor U- Approximately $230 – payment by student is due when exams
+- Testing costs by Proctor U (Approximately $230): Payment by the student is due when exams are scheduled.

 - Critically examine research and scholarship to support evidence-based clinical practice.